galactrum/discord-bot/README.md

-# Galactrum-Tip-Bot
+# Galactrum-Bot
 [Galactrum Discord](https://discord.gg/PM3J6d)

-These files are intended to function as a multi-functional tipbot for Galactrum (ORE)
+These files are intended to function as a multi-functional bot for Galactrum (ORE)

 # Requirements
 * discord.py installed